gargsaar/sarthakgarg.github.io/pages/about.md

 # About

 Hola!
-My name is [Sarthak](https://sarthakgarg.com/about_me.html)...and I've a standpoint.
+I'm [Sarthak](https://sarthakgarg.com/about_me.html)...and I've a standpoint.

-[iStandpoint](https://sarthakgarg.com) is my blog.
-It's a repository of my learnings and ideas from which opinions and decisions are formed.
-It's my legacy :).
+[iStandpoint](https://sarthakgarg.com) is my digital space — a repository of my learnings, beliefs, and ideas that shape my opinions and decisions.
+It’s more than just a blog; it’s my legacy, etched in words.

-I’ve always wanted to write, writing has been very close to my heart for as long as I remember.

-The reason I decided to start a blog was to ink my learnings, beliefs and ideas so that I can do my bit to give back to the society by helping others learn from what I've learned and make this world a better place.
-And this is what humans do...isn't it?
-We learn, we teach, and our memory remains.
-This is the very thing that makes us special, our ability to pass on the learnings, beliefs and ideas from one generation to another.
-I believe, this is the very [purpose of our life](https://sarthakgarg.com/the-purpose-of-life/).
+Writing has always been close to my heart.
+I’ve carried this passion for as long as I can remember, and starting a blog was my way of giving back — by sharing my experiences, insights, and reflections to help others learn from what I’ve discovered.
+After all, isn’t that what makes us human?
+We learn, we teach, and our stories live on.
+This ability to pass on knowledge across generations is what sets us apart.
+I believe this is the [purpose of our life](https://sarthakgarg.com/the-purpose-of-life/).

-We often forget that we have a lot more potential than we realise and there are infinite things that we can do that exist way beyond our imagination.
-And the fastest way to do the unprecedented is not re-invent the wheel, but build upon the beliefs and ideas of somebody who's a little ahead of the thinking curve.
-Remember, we are a speck of dust in this tiny world and there are billion more minds out there, thinking.
+We often underestimate the boundless potential we hold — the ability to achieve what lies beyond our imagination.
+The fastest way to achieve the extraordinary isn’t by reinventing the wheel but by standing on the shoulders of those who’ve already pushed the boundaries of thought.
+Remember, we’re just tiny specks in this vast universe, yet there are billions of minds thinking, evolving, and contributing.

-Life is not a hundred meter sprint, but a 'Relay' race whereby we accept the baton from those that passed this way before, do our best, and then attempt to pass the baton on without fumbling it.
-This is [how mankind has evolved](https://sarthakgarg.com/how-to-stay-employable-in-the-age-of-automation/), one individual, one group, one generation learning from, and building upon what went before.
-Our job is to, at very least, 'pass the baton'!
+Life isn’t a 100-meter sprint; it’s a relay where we receive the baton from those before us, do our best during our stretch, and pass it on without fumbling.
+This is [how mankind has evolved](https://sarthakgarg.com/how-to-stay-employable-in-the-age-of-automation/)— one individual, one idea, and one generation at a time.
+Our role?
+To keep the baton moving forward.

-What I do apart from writing?
-[Check my Profile](https://sarthakgarg.com/about_me.html).

 PS: It's a real [tiger](http://tigerpark.co.th/) cub in the picture above, incase u didn't notice:)